 Do we teach our learners to consider international perspectives on how to solve problems?
 That the biggest, the first or the ‘best recognised’ player may not be the best place to find inspiration?

 Do we teach our learners that we don’t always need more technology, more expense and more resources to be thrown after a problem to achieve better results?
-That we can build a hopeful and sustainable future with what we have?
+That we can build a hopeful and sustainable future with what we have – and a little inspiration?

-Do we teach our learners a foundation of strong knowledge and skills, so that they can launch their inquiries from the shoulders of giants?
+Do we teach our learners to build from a strong foundation of knowledge and skills, and to be agile thinkers, so that they can launch their inquiries from the shoulders of giants?

 I use ‘Learners’ here as deliberately as the IB do in the Learner Profile: it includes the adults in the school.
 Typically international schools are well-funded and resourced, perhaps even pioneers of EdTech and innovation in education.
 We rarely have the concerns that teachers back home face regarding funding, behaviour, social inequity.
 We have problems that are generally less serious, perhaps more ‘playful’ and probably more intellectual.

-So can we energise and challenge colleagues to use Mars-Shot Thinking in their collaboration, long-term goals and teaching?
+So can we energise and challenge ourselves and our colleagues to use Mars-Shot Thinking in collaboration, long-term goals and teaching?

 Can we use Mars-Shot Thinking to inspire creative solutions to interesting problems?